back search

 • pain or soreness in the breasts

 It is important to note that hormones play a significant role in milk production during pregnancy and breastfeeding.
-Whereas which month breast milk start during pregnancy can depend on hormones, your nutritional status and health conditions.
+Whereas when milk comes from breast during pregnancy can depend on hormones, your nutritional status and health conditions.

 Some women's breasts may never produce milk or may only produce a small amount.
 This is most often due to medical conditions such as diabetes, thyroid disorders, certain medications, or insufficient glandular tissue.
 Hormonal imbalances, previous breast surgery, and psychological factors can also play a role.
 If you're having trouble producing breast milk, talk to your doctor about possible causes and treatment options.